Trails & Maps

 Prospector Point Snowshoe Trail

-This is an advanced trail.
-This trail follows the east side of Quick Silver and follows the Shortcut ski trail down to Bucks Trek ski trail.
+This is an advanced, rustic trail that could require some route finding skills.
+It follows the east side of Quick Silver and follows the Shortcut ski trail down to Bucks Trek ski trail.
 It crosses Bucks Trek and Winters Creek up a fairly steep riparian area to Silver Side ski trail, and then crosses the Winters Creek road.
 It follows an old skid trail up to Eagles Nest ski trail, continues uphill to Eagles Nest again, and continues east to just prior to the upper meadow.
 It is a steady climb from the crossing of Winter’s Creek to this point.
-The snowshoer can then follow the trail along the east side of Eagles Nest back to the cabin (mostly downhill).
+The snowshoer can then follow the trail along the east side of Eagles Nest back to the lodge (mostly downhill).

 Nickel Plate Nordic Centre is located 6.5 kms (4 miles) past Apex Mountain Resort on the Hedley/Nickel Plate Road, an all-weather road maintained by the BC Ministry of Highways.